Pennine Way Complete (15 Days & 14 Nights)15 Days & 14 Nights 4.6 Read 57 reviews

 Be prepared to cover most of this section's ascent within the first few miles up to Laddow Rocks.
 Much of the way will be open moorland tracks, though you'll balance the wild wide open with more manicured landscape as you follow access roads along several resevoirs before reaching Standedge.

 Walking through open heather moorlands, passing several reservoirs and cutting through the busy Calder Valley.
-You will overnight in the lovely town of Hebden Bridge at the end of this section and approx 2.5km walk along the Rochdale Canal.
+You will overnight in the lovely town of Hebden Bridge at the end of this section.

 Thorncliffe is a lovely spacious Victorian house with wonderful views overlooking the town.
 The main accommodation comprises exclusive use of the attic floor of the house, comprising a spacious double bedroom with king sized bed, and its own bathroom.
 There is a fridge, tea/coffee making facilities, TV, hairdryer etc in the room.
 A 2nd spacious double bedroom is also available (king bed but not en-suite).
 They offer vegetarian, continental style breakfast in the room.